HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	The `NotificationCenter` class in Swift is a messaging system used to broadcast information within an app.
-It allows different parts of your app to communicate without tightly coupling them.
+It allows different parts of an app to communicate without tightly coupling them.
 When an event happens, one or more objects can post a notification to the notification center, which then broadcasts the notification to any interested observers.

 	It is a powerful tool for decoupling different parts of an app.
 It is commonly used to handle situations such as updating the UI when a data model changes, responding to system events such as keyboard or screen orientation changes, and notifying other parts of the app when a user completes a task—like logging in or switching themes.
 However, it's not suitable for communication between unrelated apps, or for sharing large amounts of data between different parts of an app.
 In those cases, other mechanisms such as URL schemes or app extensions may be more appropriate.